Bosa581/Sokoban/README.md

 No `<algorithm>` functions or lambda expressions were required for Part A.

 ### Issues

-- I Still have issues passing one test case** — 1.9 (Missing Symbol) and 4.5 (swapoff logic) from part B
 - Initially had issues where sprites were not showing up — this was because textures were not loaded before assigning them to sprites.
 - The `draw()` method initially failed until debug output was added for unknown tile types.
 - The move counter was implemented, but the font failed to load until `/usr/share/fonts/truetype/dejavu/DejaVuSans.ttf` was added and pathing was fixed.